 Depending on your policy, you usually can cancel your motorcycle insurance in the winter.
 That being said, it is not recommended.

-When you are signing up for motorcycle insurance, you will likely have to tell the provider how often you plan on using the bike.
+When you are signing up for motorcycle insurance in Nova Scotia, you will likely have to tell the provider how often you plan on using the bike.
 Either in terms of days of the week, months, or mileage.
 Whatever number you say will be based on the fact that you won’t be using the motorcycle in winter.
 Insurance providers will then give you a quote based on your minimal use.

 So, you are not paying much more to be covered in the winter as your rate is based on the summer/spring use.

 Keeping your motorcycle insured throughout the winter is also a good idea because it is constantly protected.
 Motorcycles can be damaged by a number of things aside from accidents.
 If you don’t have it stored away, your motorcycle could get stolen.
 It could get damaged from the elements.
 Or, someone else could hit it while it’s stationary.

 If you are not insured in the winter, and something like this happens, damages will be coming out of your pocket.

 If you are still keen on cancelling your motorcycle insurance for the winter, keep in mind that there may be a cancellation fee.
 Many policies are meant for a year minimum, so if you cancel yours, there could be a penalty.
 At that point, you may as well keep your coverage and ensure your motorcycle is always protected!